 The government often vigorously defends the police force against allegations of police brutality.
 However, if a police officer has hurt you by using excessive force then you deserve to make a fair recovery for all of your damages including, but not limited to, past and future medical bills, lost income, out-of-pocket costs, physical pain, and emotional suffering.

 If our experienced police brutality lawyers believe that the officer’s use of a Taser was police brutality, then we will do everything that we can to help you recover.
-Please contact us today for a free consultation in any of our Iowa offices, Cedar Rapids, Des Moines, or Quad Cities, or let us know if you would like us to come to you.
+Please contact us today for a free consultation in any of our Iowa offices, Cedar Rapids, Des Moines, or Davenport, or let us know if you would like us to come to you.